 The Company Directors are responsible for compliance in their respective departments and for their supplier relationships.

-The Company’s code makes clear to employees the actions and behaviour expected of them when representing the Company.
-We strive to maintain the highest standards of employee conduct and ethical behaviour when managing our supply chain.
+The Company’s above codes clearly sets out to all employees the actions and behaviours expected of them, when representing the Company.
+We strive to maintain the highest standards of employee conduct and ethical behaviour when managing all aspects of our business (including our supply chain).
+All colleagues are trained in this policy.

 Recruitment and use of agency staff